The Gut and Brain Connection

 The gut and brain can communicate by releasing chemicals like hormones and neurotransmitters that send messages back and forth to each other.
 These chemicals can be affected by bacteria, fungi, and viruses, which live in the gut, known as the “gut microbiome.”
 The microbiome can be harmful, harmless, or beneficial to your health depending on your gut health(3)

-In fact, when the gut microbiome is out of balance, it affects many things like your …..
+When the gut microbiome is out of balance, it affects many things like your …..

 - Mood